 An asymmetric key pair consists of a public key and a private key, which are cryptographically related to each other.
 The public key is available for all to use, but the private key must be kept secure and used only by trusted users.
 Alibaba Cloud supports popular asymmetric key algorithms and provides sufficient security strength to ensure the security of encrypted data and digital signatures.

 Key Management Service (KMS) generates a certificate signing request (CSR) file for an asymmetric customer master key (CMK).
 A certificate applicant submits the CSR file to a certificate authority (CA).
 Then, the CA sends back a digital certificate that is signed by using the private key of the CA. The digital certificate can be used to ensure the security of emails, terminals, code signing, trusted website services, and identity authorization management systems.

-Classification of asymmetric keys
+Types of asymmetric keys

 - A signer sends a public key to a receiver.

 - Case 2: Digital signatures can also be used in digital certificate systems.
-In such a system, a certificate authority (CA) provides a signature for digital certificates to certify the entity information, public-private key information, key purpose, expiration date, and issuer.
-Specifically, the private key holder of a certificate uses the private key to sign a message.
-The receiver uses the public key contained in the certificate to verify the message signature and uses the public key of the certificate issuer to verify the certificate.
+In such a system, a CA provides a signature for digital certificates to certify the entity information, public and private key information, key purpose, expiration date, and issuer.
+The private key holder of a certificate uses the private key to sign a message.
+The message receiver uses the public key contained in the certificate to verify the message signature and uses the public key of the certificate issuer to verify the certificate.

-Public key operation
+Public key operations